aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 5. If you have integrated your stack successfully you should see it build when you run `cdk synth`.
 For development purposes we recommend deploying your stack in isolation before you deploy with the full application.
 You can run `cdk deploy YourStackName` to deploy in isolation.

-6. Integrate your stack with the full application by importing it to `bin/carbonlake-Quick Start-main.ts` and `carbonlake-Quick Start-cicd.ts` if you have chosen to deploy it.
+6. Integrate your stack with the full application by importing it to `bin/main.ts` and `cicd.ts` if you have chosen to deploy it.

     ```sh
     #open the file carbonlake-Quick Start-main.ts
-    open carbonlake-Quick Start-main.ts
+    open main.ts
     ```

     ```javascript